Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Results

 \subsubsection{Walking with significant model uncertainty}

 The experiment involves the robot walking and rotating in different directions, using both adaptive and non-adaptive controllers while carrying an unknown load.
-The results of the experiment show that the adaptive controller provides robust locomotion, with excellent tracking error, even when carrying an unknown 5 kg load.
+To ensure a precise comparison, we establish a unit test comprising velocity and rotation commands.
+This test is then executed for both adaptive and non-adaptive controllers.
+The experiment results show that the adaptive controller provides robust locomotion, with excellent tracking error, even when carrying an unknown 5 kg load.
 On the other hand, the non-adaptive controller results in a considerable error in the COM height and eventually collapses under the weight of just a 3 kg load.
 The comparative results for the adaptive and non-adaptive controllers are shown in \figref{fig: comparison exp}.